-LIANG: We hear that the HCPs are now doing telemedicine all day and they are no longer as eager to hop on the phone, and therefore accessibility changes.
-I observe from the field the best innovations, one of which was this rep identified the issue of the unwillingness to Zoom was about scheduling.
+LIANG We hear that many HCPs are now doing telemedicine all day and some have expressed that they are no longer as eager to hop on the phone, and therefore accessibility changes.
+I observe from the field some interesting use of innovation.
+One rep identified a resistance to Zoom meetings was related to scheduling.
 A lot of time has been spent on scheduling.
 Which day should we meet?
 How to find the right day and opening?
-So one of our reps used a scheduling app and basically were able to change the conversation to say, you know, here are my availabilities and here’s when you can book me.
-So he was able to change the conversation to when I’m available, you can me.
-And we saw the engagement rate went up for that territory.
+So our rep used a scheduling app and basically were able to change the conversation to say, “Here are my availabilities and here’s when you can book me.”
+So he was able to change the conversation to when I’m available, you can find me.
+We saw the engagement rate went up for that territory.
 So I think the lesson learned for us was anything innovative in finding the pain point of that lack of engagement and trying solve it in different ways.

 ARMENANTE: And I think the digital fatigue is definitely there, once all companies started to get their platforms up and running, it was like all of a sudden too many digital engagements for each physician.
 That’s how they were feeling.
 What I’ve heard from some of the representatives is they would reach out a little bit further in their call plan.
 They would look for some people that they didn’t get a chance to engage with maybe during April and May and say, hey, we’ve had good four months practice.
 This is going to be a really good rich environment.
 And those physicians would be open to signing up.